 - 3.8.4.
 Not agreeing to have contact details published, including requests by the Judge to be removed from the contact list, without reasonable cause - 3.8.5.
 Disciplinary matters - 3.9.
 To be returned by the Society following any of the above - 3.9.1.
-Following a short suspension - under 2 years - 3.9.1.1.
-Must be a financial Full, Life, Honorary or Participant member of the Society - Agree to abide by a Code of Conduct as produced by the Society which 3.9.1.2. is then returned to the Society - 3.9.1.3.
-Complete a Judges Agreement which is then returned to the Society - Undertake any revisionary actions that the Disciplinary Committee may 3.9.1.4. have requested they complete - Agree to have their contact details published by the Society so they 3.9.1.5. can be contacted to accept Judging assignments, without reasonable cause - 3.9.2.
-Following a long suspension - 2 years or longer - 3.9.2.1.
+Following a short suspension under 2 years - 3.9.1.1.
+Must be a financial Full, Life, Honorary or Participant member of the Society - 3.9.1.2.
+Agree to abide by and sign a Code of Conduct as produced by the Society which is then returned to the Society - 3.9.1.3.
+Sign a Judges Agreement which is then returned to the Society - 3.9.1.4.
+Undertake any revisionary actions that the Disciplinary Committee may have requested they complete - 3.9.1.5.
+Agree to have their contact details published by the Society so they can be contacted to accept Judging assignments, without reasonable cause - 3.9.2.
+Following a long suspension 2 years or longer - 3.9.2.1.
 Must be a financial Full, Life, Honorary or Participant member of the Society - 3.9.2.2.
-Attend a Level 1 Refresher Workshop and/or complete an online course - 3.9.2.3.
-Undertake any other revisionary actions that the Disciplinary Committee may have requested they complete - Agree to abide by a Code of Conduct as produced by the Society which 3.9.2.4. is then returned to the Society - 3.9.2.5.
-Complete a Judges Agreement which is then returned to the Society - Agree to have their contact details published by the Society so they 3.9.2.6. can be contacted to accept Judging assignments, without reasonable cause
+Attend a Level 1 Refresher Workshop - 3.9.2.3.
+Undertake any other revisionary actions that the Disciplinary Committee may have requested they complete - 3.9.2.4.
+Agree to abide by and sign a Code of Conduct as produced by the Society which is then returned to the Society - 3.9.2.5.
+Sign a Judges Agreement which is then returned to the Society - 3.9.2.6.
+Agree to have their contact details published by the Society so they can be contacted to accept Judging assignments, without reasonable cause